nightsprout/iom/README.md

 ## Requirements

-NGOAIDMAP is a Ruby on Rails application.
+The map is a Ruby on Rails application.
 The dependencies are:

  * Ruby 1.8.7
  * PostgreSQL 9.2 or higher.